Lasorda, fiery Hall of Fame Dodgers manager, dies at 93

 Lasorda stayed on with the Dodgers as a scout after they released him in 1960.
 That was the beginning of a steady climb through the Dodgers’ system that culminated in his 1973 promotion to the big-league staff under longtime Hall of Fame manager Walter Alston.

-Lasorda spent four seasons as third base coach while considered to be the heir apparent to Alston, who retired in September 1976.
+Lasorda spent four seasons as a third-base coach while considered being the heir apparent to Alston, who retired in September 1976.

 Lasorda took over and his gregarious personality was in stark contrast to his restrained predecessor.
 Lasorda was known for his enthusiasm and outspoken opinions about players.
 He would jump around and pump his arms in the air after Dodgers victories and embrace players in the dugout after home runs or other good plays.